edisonpapers/lathrops-notes/2/README.md

 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3002/manifest seq="3" right
 <span style="color:red">*X*</span> The street pavements softest norway iron laid on rubber, also like wire seiving inch bars filled ==with=={description=" 'filled with' interlined above"} blocks, with iron powder held on magnetism

-~~Perm?~~ Specilist by long practice have succeeded in habituating the body to deliterious gases with scarcely any oxygen=
+<del>Perm?</del> Specilist by long practice have succeeded in habituating the body to deliterious gases with scarcely any oxygen=

 <span style="color:red">*X*</span> flexible window glass artificial Mica. <span style="color:red">*How made?*</span> <OK>

 <span style="color:red">*X*</span> Lubrication at high temperature by the Bromine substitution Compounds of the Hydrocarbons

-<span style="color:red">*X What shall we do with it?*</span> Discovery of an ore ~~contai~~ in Hudson Bay Country containing a metal giving the Unknown Spectroscopic Line Helium of the sun
+    <span style="color:red">*X What shall we do with it?*</span> Discovery of an ore <del>contai</del> in Hudson Bay Country containing a metal giving the Unknown Spectroscopic Line Helium of the sun

 <span style="color:red">*X More details about it*</span> Compound Telescope 52 Lenses 4 feet dia focused same spot.

-~~parafine wag~~ wagon wheels coated with Napthaline prevent adhesion of mud—
+<del>parafine wag</del> wagon wheels coated with Napthaline prevent adhesion of mud—
 ##
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3002/manifest seq="4" right